 It had been a normal sort of Sunday, so far.
-The sun had been shining for most of the day.
+The sun had shone for most of the day.
 Lawns had been mown.
 Cars had been washed.
 Children had been yelled at.
-And Harry Character had lain in his bed.
+And Harry Slade had lain in his bed.

 He’d lain there all morning.

 The sun squeezed through the closed, but gappy, slats of the venetian blind that covered the window and poked Harry in his eyes.
 Poke, poke, poke.
 Harry did not stir.
 He kept his eyes shut tight.
 Even when the heat formed a bead of sweat on Harry’s forehead, he did not flinch or wriggle or move.

 The blob of sweat wobbled slightly, edging closer to Harry’s eye socket as if preparing itself.
 Having built up a feeling of bravery, the bead of sweat plunged off the brow and rolled into Harry’s eye.
 A lesser man would have screwed up his face.
 Harry did not stir.